IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid.md

 ## Values configuration

-Similarly a value configuration requires a `member` that matches a field from the provided `data` or it can define a custom `aggregator` function for more complex custom scenarios.
-Out of the box there are 4 aggregations that can be used depending on the data type of the field:
+A value configuration requires a `member` that matches a field from the provided `data` or it can define a custom `aggregator` function for more complex custom scenarios.
+Out of the box there are 4 predefined aggregations that can be used depending on the data type of the data field:

 - `IgxPivotNumericAggregate` - for numeric field.
-Contains the following aggregation functions: sum, avg, min, max.
+    Contains the following aggregation functions: `SUM`, `AVG`, `MIN`, `MAX`, `COUNT`.
-- `IgxPivotDateAggregate` - for date field - Contains the following aggregation functions: latest, earliest.
+- `IgxPivotDateAggregate` - for date field.
+    Contains the following aggregation functions: `LATEST`, `EARLIEST`, `COUNT`.
-- `IgxPivotTimeAggregate` - for time field. - Contains the following aggregation functions: latest, earliest.
+- `IgxPivotTimeAggregate` - for time field.
+    Contains the following aggregation functions: `LATEST`, `EARLIEST`, `COUNT`.
 - `IgxPivotAggregate` - for any other data type.
+This is the base aggregation.
-Contains the following aggregation functions: count.
+    Contains the following aggregation functions: `COUNT`.

-The current aggregation can also be changed runtime using the value chip's drop-down.
+The current aggregation function can be changed runtime using the value chip's drop-down.
 By default it displays a list of available aggregations based on the field's data type.A custom list of aggregations can also be set via the `aggregateList` property, for example:

 ```typescript
 public pivotConfigHierarchy: IPivotConfiguration = {